ehub-96/ehub-96/README.md

-# 💫 About Me:
+# 🍣 About Me:
-💬Hello World!!
+📯 Hello World!!
 I'm Erik, junior Data Professional, with a solid marketing background.<br>As logistics & SCM turned into marketing (Business Management and Marketing) from the Córdoba National University.
 I'm freelancing for a variety of local small businesses.<br>Now, I'm working towards a full-time career in the Data field.💬

 ## 🌐 Socials: